LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 bellowing of a wounded bull.’
 After

+the huge shield of a statue of Athene.
 The message is clear: the gods have punished Laocoön for his act of hubris in damaging the wooden

 horse.
 Any doubts the Trojans might have